JavaScript let

 Explanation:

-declarations are hoisted but they are not initialized.
+When our code is compiled let declarations are hoisted but they are not initialized.
 They will only get initialized when during runtime code execution reaches the assignment.
 So, we can't access the variable before it was declared in code.

 Thanks for reading the article!